Florida has its share of ant species. Some ants are harmful to cats and dogs in Florida.

 11. Ghost Ant

 Ghost ants are one of the more aggressive types; their bites can be very painful.
 They are about 1⁄2 inch long, with a head slightly shorter than the rest of their body.
-They ha e six legs, with two antennae coming from near the front of their head.
+They have six legs, with two antennae coming from near the front of their head.

-The ghost ant has powerful mandibles they use to cut into the wood to make a new home for themselves or to eat food that has been left out.
+The ghost ants have powerful mandibles they use to cut into the wood to make a new home for themselves or to eat food that has been left out.
 Like fire ants, these ants in Florida have only one queen per colony.

-They come from how they disappear when humans disturb them because these ants live in dark places such as under rocks or logs where there is little light.
+They come from how they disappear when humans disturb them because these ants live in dark places, such as under rocks or logs with little light.

 12. Little Black Ant

-The Little black ant, a common household pest, is one of the most recognized types of ants in Florida.
+The Little black ant, a common household pest, is one of Florida’s most recognized ants.

 These ats are tiny black specks that can be found crawling around all over the place, and they have wings that allow them to fly.
 They are excellent climbers and will go wherever they please.